 Problem Options Advantages Disadvantages

 1. 1.

 2.

 3.

 2. 1.

 2.

 3.

-Step 5 List the steps required for this option(s) to be carried out Step 6 Carry out the best option and check its effectiveness
+Step 5 List the steps required for this option(s) to be carried out Step 6 Carry out the best option and check its effectiveness Best option on

 Identify the best option(s) to deal with the problem